sarim2000/trackeverything/README.md

 # trackeverything webapp

 ## TODO (follow one by one)
+- [ ] Shift to drizzle and supabase

 - [x] complete auth
 - [x] set up database for users\